Traditional English Lemon Drizzle Cake Recipe

 - Plus an additional 4 oz caster sugar

-1. Pre-heat your oven to 180 degrees Celsius/160 degrees if it's on the Fan setting or Gas Mark 4.
+- Preheat your oven to 180 degrees Celsius (or 160 degrees if it's on the fan setting or Gas Mark 4)

-4. Add the zest of half your lemon - and pulse a couple of times just to make sure that it mixes into the cake batter but not enough to chop it all up, you want to be able to see those lovely little bits of lemon zest.
+- Add the zest of half your lemon and pulse a couple of times just to make sure that it mixes into the cake batter, but not enough to chop it all up—you want to be able to see those lovely little bits of lemon zest!

-5. Pour the batter into your prepared loaf tin - this is the point where the wonderful smell first catches your attention and it's really hard not to eat the uncooked batter - bliss!
-Just remember we need some for the cake.
+- Pour the batter into your prepared loaf tin—this is the point where the wonderful smell first catches your attention and it's really hard not to eat the uncooked batter.

-6. Bake in the centre of your oven for 35-40 minutes, remove when a toothpick will come out of the cake cleanly.
+- Bake in the centre of your oven for 35-40 minutes.
+Remove when a toothpick will come out of the cake cleanly.

-8. While this is cooling zest the rest of your lemon and place in a bowl, now roll the lemon backwards and forwards with the flat of your hand and this will mean the juice will come out easier, add the juice from your lemon to the zest and add the 4ozs of caster sugar, stir gently and it will form a lemon water icing.
+- While this is cooling, zest the rest of your lemon and place in a bowl.
+Roll the lemon backwards and forwards on the table with the flat of your hand and then juice.
+Add the juice from your lemon to the zest and add 4 ounces of caster sugar—Stir gently and it will form a lemon water icing.

-9. Using a skewer make holes in the top of your cake and start to pour the icing over the cake, the icing will eventually settle on top of the cake but it will also seep into the cake making it deliriously moist and lemony.
+- Using a skewer, make holes in the top of your cake and start to pour the icing over the cake.
+The icing will eventually settle on top of the cake but it will also seep into the cake making it deliriously moist and lemony.
 I also pull the cake slightly away from the sides with a butter knife and pour some icing in there as well.

-10. Leave the cake to cool for an hour (this is the hard bit) this gives time for the sponge to soak up all the icing and for the icing on the top to harden.
+- Leave the cake to cool for an hour—this gives time for the sponge to soak up all the icing and for the icing on the top to harden.